Carlos Correa's Success and Achievements in Timeline

 On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.

-1993: Tied for second-most extra-base hits since the 1993 MLB expansion.
+Carlos Correa tied for the second-most extra base hits since the 1993 MLB expansion with 14.

-2011: Perfect Game Appearances
+2011: Perfect Game Showcases and Aflac-PG All-American Game

-2012: MVP in Víctor Pellot Excellence Tournament
+2012: MVP in the Víctor Pellot Excellence Tournament and PG record

-2013: Top Prospect and All-Star Selection
+2013: Top prospect and All-Star selection

 On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.